ByAUJay

 3) Respect each rollup’s “forced inclusion” semantics

-• Users can submit deposits/transactions to OptimismPortal on L1.
+- Users can easily submit their deposits and transactions to OptimismPortal on Layer 1.

-These mechanics reinforce why a grace period is essential after a downtime flip: the L2 will “catch up,” but ordering and relative finality assumptions can change during recovery.
+These mechanics highlight why having a grace period is so important after a downtime flip.
+The L2 is going to “catch up,” but keep in mind that the ordering and relative finality assumptions might shift during the recovery phase.

 A reference architecture for sequencer‑aware resilience